vanillaSlice/blog/content/post/keep-those-prs-small.md

 // TODO: ties in nicely with last point.
 We can pinpoint specific changes.

-### More encouraging for newbies (open source)
+### Encouraging for newbies

 // TODO: contributions are valuable.
 No matter how big or how small.

-## The Bad (maybe)

-### No wider context

-Link to related PRs.
-If you are calling a function in a different PR, how is this different from using built-in libraries?

-### Slow build process

-This is a problem with your build process.
-Not small PRs.

-### More noise?

-Receiving more PRs, is this annoying?
+*Small PRs will encourage newbies to contribute to your project.*

 ## How?

-Questions to ask yourself before submitting a PR.
+Instead of going into the minutiae of how to make your PRs smaller, I've boiled it down to a couple of questions you should ask yourself before submitting a new PR.

-> If I were asked to review this PR, would I be happy about it?

-If the answer is 'No', then split into smaller PRs.
+Firstly:

-> Does this PR do one thing?
+### "Does this PR do one thing?"

-If the answer is 'No', then split into smaller PRs.
+If the answer is "No", then split into smaller PRs.

-## Final thoughts
+Try to to identify changes that logically fit together.
+Does the PR description encapsulate all of the changes that you have made?
+Does the PR tell a story or are there just random additions here and there?
+Are those dependency upgrades really necessary for this piece of functionality?

 Be pragmatic.
 You don't have to create a separate PR for each individual function.

-As a rule of thumb, I would suggest that if you're changing more than 10 files in a PR, then you should ask yourself, "am I doing too much?".
+And, secondly:

+### "If I were asked to review this PR, would I be happy about it?"

+If the answer is "No", then split into smaller PRs.

+Are those extraneous updates distracting?
+Do they draw attention away from the main problem this PR is solving?
+Somebody has to take time out of their day to review your code.
+Put yourself in their shoes.
+Make it easy for them and they'll (hopefully) return the favour with the PRs they send your way.

+## Final thoughts

 Give it a try for a week.
 Gauge the speed at which you are merging your PRs into master.
 Gauge how reactive people are to reviewing your PRs.
 Gauge how often you're having to go back and fix bugs introduced by prior PRs.
 At the very least,